|

 the pool's overall chlorine/bromine requirements, I would

-add Solar-Powered Mineralizer.
-It can be used with chlorine
+add a 60% polymer algaecide, which an be used with chlorine

-or bromine and will help provide sanitation, especially when
+or bromine and will help provide some sanitation, especially when

 the chlorine or bromine level bottoms out during the height of